testwithproduction/EpubSummarizer/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the project root directory to store your OpenAI API key:
+3. If you want to use OpenAI, create a `.env` file in the project root directory to store your OpenAI API key:
    ```sh
    echo OPENAI_API_KEY=your-api-key > .env
    ```

+4. If you want to use a local model like ollama, follow its instruction to set up an ollama instance.
+Get the URL.

 ## Usage